Bayesian Predictive Inference Beyond Martingales: Almost Conditionally Identically Distributed Random Variables

 \begin{definition}[A.c.i.d., Law] A sequence of r.v.s. $(X_{n})_{n\geq 1}$ is $(\xi_{n})_{n\geq 0}$-a.c.i.d. with respect to $\mathcal{G}$ if, for all $n\geq 0$, a.s.

 \end{definition}

+The same argument that led to Definition~\ref{def:acid.law} justifies working with almost supermartingales: requiring the predictive distributions to form either a supermartingale or a submartingale cannot generalize the definition of c.i.d. r.v.s, because in that case they would be both, and thus a martingale.

 As already mentioned in the Introduction, the main requirement for a sequence of predictive distributions to apply the posterior resampling approach of \cite{fong2021martingale} is \textit{asymptotic exchangeability}.
-In Theorem~\ref{thm:asym.exch}, we derive sufficient conditions on $(\xi_{n})_{n\geq 0}$ in order for an a.c.i.d. sequence to be asymptotically exchangeable.
-We do that proving that any sequence of random measures that is an almost supermartingale weakly converges a.s., generalizing similar results for martingales \citep[e.g. see][]{ald85}.
-Given a.s. weak convergence, asymptotic exchangeability follows from the first part and Lemma 8.2 of \cite{ald85}.
-The proof is in the Supplementary.
+Theorem~\ref{thm:asym.exch} provides sufficient conditions on $(\xi_{n})_{n\geq 0}$ that ensure an a.c.i.d. sequence is asymptotically exchangeable.
+This is achieved by showing that any sequence of random measures forming an almost supermartingale converges weakly a.s., extending analogous results for martingales \citep[e.g. see][]{ald85,berti2004limit}.
+Given a.s. weak convergence, asymptotic exchangeability follows from Lemma 8.2 of \cite{ald85}.
+The proof is in Section 2.1 of the Supplementary Material.